 27. Team Names

 28. Pooling, Skill Levels and Divisions of Play

 31. Spectators at Leagues and Events

 34. Games Scheduled on Statutory and Religious Holidays

 35. Parking Guidelines

 1) Team Captains must:

-- Know the policies of the Sport and Social Club outlined here as well as the rules of their specific sport.
+- Know the guidelines of the Sport and Social Club outlined here as well as the rules of their specific sport.

-- Ensure that their teammates are aware of these policies and rules.
+- Ensure that their teammates are aware of these guidelines and rules.